Interested in presenting?

 Ready to submit your proposal?

-Chad Yates, Ph.D., LPC, is a faculty member in the Department of Counseling at ISU.
+Chad Yates, Ph.D., LPC, joined the ISU Department of Counseling in the Fall of 2013.
 He received his Ph.D. in Counselor Education and Supervision from Kent State University and his M.A. in Community Counseling from the University of Toledo.
 Before coming to ISU Chad worked as a mental health and substance abuse counselor in Kent, Ohio.
-Chad’s counseling experience includes working with individuals with substance abuse disorders, batterers and survivors of domestic violence, families, and as a generalist treating many diverse client issues.
+Chad’s counseling experience includes working with individuals with substance use disorders, intimate partner violence, families, and as a generalist treating many diverse client concerns.